tgrrr/data-science-cheatsheet/source/includes/_stats-notes-final-exam.md

 H0: there is no significant relation
 HA: there is a signifcant relationship

 Something about looking for P value
 Look for positive or negative sign

+# TODO FROM HERE ONWARDS -----------------------

+Exam
+Sample exam
+Under assignments
+Open book
+2 double sided hand written/ typed A4 notes
+Use Mali’s notes as a basis
+Calculator
+Not allowed a graphics calculator
+But do need a simple calculator
+15 minutes reading time
+50 multiple choice questions
+10 short answers (worth 50 marks)
+Mali will send through notes of what she went through in the lecture today